gubaruch/Data-mesh-util/README.md

 17. On the mesh account , in cloud9 , open the  **/Data-mesh-util/test/sample-test-creds.json** file

-The Mesh, Producer Admin and Consumer Admin sections are the ones which should be populated .
+The Mesh, ProducerAdmin and ConsumerAdmin sections are the ones which should be populated.

-once those are populated . we can start running the steps .
+Once those are populated, We can start running the steps.

-the first step is to run 0_setup_central_account.py.
+The first step is to run 0_setup_central_account.py.

-go to your termnial window.
+Go to your termnial window.

-make sure you are in the right path : `~/environment/Data-mesh-util/test/reinvent`
+Make sure you are in the right path : `~/environment/Data-mesh-util/test/reinvent`

-once ready, enter the following :
+Once ready, enter the following :

 `python 0_setup_central_account.py` and run it .